 We’ve come across a remarkable piece of propaganda recently that offers a unique look into the earliest days of Alameda Park.
-It’s a brochure, printed in 1910, that provides photos and some very creative narrative, all designed to get potential buyers into Alameda Park.
+It’s a brochure that provides photos and some very creative narrative, all designed to get potential buyers into Alameda Park.

 It’s different than the small brochure you might have seen.
 This is a three-color (black, yellow, green) glossy, multi-fold pamphlet.

 Interesting to note how the photo/map view below right is facing east, with Mt.
 Hood in the distance, instead of the typical north-south orientation.
 See what other interesting details you can find, like all the steamships in dock.
 Be sure to check out the “Rustic Rest Resort” on the cover, which looks more like a coastal cabana than something you’d find in the woods and fields of this new neighborhood.
 We think it was a gazebo like “porch” perched somewhere along the Alameda Ridge.